 Fig 2. the initial relation between displacement and the time

 Then we simulate the deformation of the moving comb in the frequency domain.
 The frequency ranges from 2000 Hz to 5000 Hz, which is the average frequency of the rocket, is used to calculate the displacement, u.
 The inertia force applied on the moving comb is set to be constant.
 We expect the larger displacement with the same inertia force amplitude since the larger displacement can induce more significant electric signal change.
-Thus we can optimize the structure in order to obtain the maximum displacement in the frequency where the rocket chamber operates.
-In the end, we can compare this pre-optimized design (PD) to with the optimized design (OD) to show the improvement of the device.
+Thus, we can optimize the structure in order to obtain the maximum displacement in the frequency where the rocket chamber operates.
+In the end, we compare this pre-optimized design (PD) to with the optimized design (OD) to show the improvement of the device.

-Several 3-D visualized performances with different frequencies (freq) are shown in Fig.3 (a) to (d).
+Different displacement fields with different frequencies (freq) are shown in Fig.3 (a) to (d).
 The volume color represents the displacement field for each parts.